TROPICAL RAINFORESTS

 Outlook

 There is hope for the rainforests of the Asian realm.
 Many governments and middle-class citizens are increasingly environmentally conscious and recognizing the importance of conserving their forests, and many are showing interest in reforming their environmental policies.
-Governments and local conservation organizations are looking towards new ways to promote sustainable use of rainforests in a way that benefits impoverished peasants, conserves biodiversity and forest resources, and helps to sustain the region's current economic growth.
+Governments and local conservation organizations are looking towards new ways to promote sustainable use of rainforests in a way that benefits impoverished farmers, conserves biodiversity and forest resources, and helps to sustain the region's current economic growth.
 Community-based forest management is on the increase as is eco-tourism, which in many areas is over-developed and devastating to the local environment.

 The Asian realm has the most plantations of any tropical region, with around 80 percent of tropical plantations.
 Though many of these have been planted on forest lands specifically cleared for the purpose, more plantations are being planted on previously degraded lands.
-Plantations are effective in that they both provide the product they are designated for, but also are used as a source of wood for peasant farmers after harvesting.
+Plantations are effective in that they both provide the product they are designated for, but also are used as a source of wood for small farmers after harvesting.

 One of the biggest concerns facing the Asian region in the new few years is what will become of countries that still have abundant forest reserves.
 These tend to be poorer countries, yet to reach the economic development of the others in the region, conservationists fear they will use their forest resources as a stepping stone towards development.